Kizari/Flagrum/README.md

 Flagrum is split into two vital components.
 The Flagrum desktop application that creates and manages the mods, and the Flagrum Blender add-on that facilitates the Flagrum materials and the export of models to Flagrum's FMD format.

-**Flagrum Desktop Application**

-Please download the one-click installer from the releases page.

-**Flagrum Blender Add-on**

-Please download the latest zip from the releases page and "install from zip" from Blender's add-on menu.
+Please find the latest builds and installation instructions on the [Releases Page](https://github.com/Kizari/Flagrum/Releases/latest).

 ## Usage

-We have a great list of resources over at the Flagrum Wiki that cover the usage of Flagrum and the Flagrum Blender Add-on.
+We have a great list of resources over at the [Flagrum Wiki](https://github.com/Kizari/Flagrum/Wiki) that cover the usage of Flagrum and the Flagrum Blender Add-on.

 ## Contributions